TeacherLists Blog

 Work with the teacher to develop a plan to get your child back on track.
 Things to consider may be tutoring, a seat at the front of the class, or extra lessons to work on at home with a parent.

 Get to the root of the problem.
-If your child is struggling in math, maybe she missed a key concept several months or even years ago.
+If your child is struggling in math, maybe they missed a key concept several months or even years ago.
 Today’s testing can identify those weaknesses.
 Work with your child’s teacher to pinpoint where your child got lost.

 If your child’s grades dropped in every subject, consider other factors such as anxiety, social pressure, or distractions.